Taiko2k/Tauon/README.md

 # Tauon Music Box

-Tauon Music Box is a desktop music player for playback of local audio files.
+A desktop music player for playback of local audio files.
 Designed to be simple and streamlined while putting the user in control of their music library.

 ### Features :sparkles: